ImposterSyndromeGames/ImposterSyndrome_PrerenderedSystem/README.md

  - The system uses Maya as the main application for creating the prerendered backgrounds, some other applications will be explored.

- - Scaled Ortho Textures (In the IsometricOrtho mode the orthographic camera size scales based on screen width, this is not always ideal.
+ - Scaled Ortho Textures (In the IsometricOrtho mode the orthographic camera size scales based on screen width, this is not always ideal).

  - Shader Development, realtime prerendered lighting.
 (Probably the last thing that will happen).